April 29, 1992 (Miami): Background

+The lyrics allude to the songs "187 (It's On)" by Snoop Dogg and Dr. Dre and "Burn, Hollywood, Burn" by Public Enemy.

 Alternate version

 After lead singer and guitarist Bradley Nowell's death, the two surviving members of the band released every mix and alternate version that the band had recorded.
 Along with those recordings, an alternate version of "Miami" was released on their 1997 compilation album Second-hand Smoke titled "April 29, 1992 (Leary)".